-The transcriptions of these interviews were amalgamated into a single document which broke down the feedback into overarching themes.
-After discussion with the full team, each theme was then given a series of possible actionable design, development, or business decisions to help us address the issues at hand.
+The notes of these interviews were combined into a single document (using airtable) which broke down the feedback into overarching themes.
+After discussion, each theme was then given a series of possible actionable design, development, or business decisions to help us address the issues at hand.
 We evaluated these options with respect to 4 pillars: revenue growth, user growth, user engagement, and hypothesized overall impact on the product.

 One of the key changes we made was updating the homepage with an increased focus on search and discovery.
 As we continued to grow internationally, it was important for us to position The Outbound as an adventure travel tool, rather than a media publication or "hiking in your backyard" focus.
 We re-worked our search experience to place highlights on different types of content in a given destination, and added common searches and featured destinations in order to better frame search possibilities to a new user.